WP Umbrella Logo

 • Install a 404 plugin.

-Be careful,if you’re editing a WordPress theme, it’s best to use a child theme.
+Be careful, if you’re editing a WordPress theme, it’s best to use a child theme.
 This way, you won’t be overwritten by theme updates.

 The absence of 404.php means your theme lacks a custom 404 template, and you’ll need to add one (as explained further in this article).

-Option 2: Creating a New WordPress 404 Page
+Option 2: Create a New 404.php File for a Custom 404 Page

 You might prefer working with a plugin if you don’t feel comfortable editing your theme’s PHP code.
 There are 404 plugins that will help you create an error page, and many are also able to track and record all page not found errors.